System Design Space

 Deep learning tasks

-Hands-on examples: data augmentation, computer vision with OpenCV, symbol recognition, NLP, audio processing, and video processing.
+Hands-on examples: data augmentation, computer vision with OpenCV, symbol recognition, text processing, audio processing, and video processing.

 6